Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Experimental validation

-To further quantify the effect of reducing the input peaks, an average of $\bm \tau_\text{norm}(t)$ is taken for each individual experiment over all times $t$, for which $T_r - 0.06 \leq t \leq T_r + 0.06$, with $T_r$ as the nominal recorded impact time.
-This implies we average the torque norm over a 120 ms time frame centered around the $T_r$, where $T_r$ can be recognized in Figure \ref{fig:Repeat_results} as the time where the input torque norm in the approach with no reference spreading spikes up.
-We then take another average of the obtained average torque norms over the 10 experiments performed for each combination of displacement and control approach, obtaining a scalar value for each combination.
-These averaged input torque norms are depicted in Figure \ref{fig:Repeat_results}.
-When looking at this diagram, it is immediately apparent that the proposed control approach has the lowest average torque norm for each object displacement value, further highlighting the robustness of the proposed control approach in reducing input peaks and jumps under environmental uncertainty.
+To further quantify the effect of reducing the input peaks, an average of $f_\text{norm}(t)$ is taken for each individual experiment over a 200 ms time frame centered around the nominal recorded impact time $T_r$.
+This $T_r$ can be recognized in Figure \ref{fig:Repeat_results_plot} as the time where the desired force norm in the approach with no reference spreading spikes up.
+We then take another average of the obtained average force norms over the 30 experiments performed for each combination of displacement and control approach, obtaining a scalar value for each combination.
+These averaged desired force norms are depicted in Figure \ref{fig:Repeat_results}.
+When looking at this diagram, it is apparent that the proposed control approach has the lowest desired force norm for each object displacement value, further highlighting the robustness of the proposed control approach in reducing input peaks and jumps under environmental uncertainty.